 questions for class discussion

 1. How did America’s domestic response to World War II differ from its reaction to World War I?
-See boxed quote on page 790.
+(See boxed quote on page 790.)

 2. What was the wisest strategic decision in World War II, and what was the most questionable?

 3. How were the European and Pacific wars similar and how were they different?
-See boxed quote on page 802.
+(See boxed quote on page 802.)

 4. What was the significance of the dropping of the atomic bomb, then and now?
-See boxed quote on page 811.
+(See boxed quote on page 811.)

 makers of america: the japanese